 I’m finally home.

 My last two days in Cardiff before Christmas were so much better than I expected.
-My amazing flatmate stuck around an extra day after her last shift at her work (I’m not the only one juggling a job and a degree you see) to keep me company… We spent Christmas eve’s eve curled up with wine and chocolates, watching a film, exchanging presents and then talking until the early hours of the morning.
+I was expecting to simply spend them at the flat, by myself, working my last couple of shifts and watching the clock tick by.
+BUT my amazing flatmate stuck around an extra day after her last shift at her work (I’m not the only one juggling a job and a degree you see) to keep me company… We spent Christmas eve’s eve curled up with wine and chocolates, watching a film, exchanging presents and then talking until the early hours of the morning.

 Christmas eve wasn’t far from perfect.
 I succeeded in getting out of bed, despite the late night, and had breakfast with her before she headed out to get her train home.
 Then I finished packing, got ready and headed into work for my final shift.
 Work was the same as always, except for the fact I didn’t start till ten, we were all in comic Christmas costumes and there were ridiculous amounts of staff room snacks.

 My dad and sister met me at the flat after my shift.
 The drive home was so exciting I’m surprised I didn’t cry.
 Instead I just sat there smiling hugely and constantly reminding my dad and my little sister that I was ridiculously happy.
 I got home, stole hugs, went to bed and before I knew it, it was Christmas day.